 - At the Box Office entrance of the Festival site itself.

 If you are coming to any of the single ticketed events, like a House Concert or Windsong Pavilion Concert just bring your paper ticket for scanning at the venue.
 If you do not wish to print your ticket, please have your downloaded ticket ready on your phone.

 Don’t forget if you are driving to the site you can guarantee yourself a spot by pre-booking your car parking space on-line.
 Parking is $10 per day for the Sound Shell Saturday and Sound Shell Sunday Gala events.

-Four Winds is really proud to support local producers and traders at the Festival and we’d love you to support them too by treating yourself to their beautiful food and drink.
+Four Winds is proud to support local producers and traders at the Festival and we’d love you to support them too by treating yourself to their beautiful food and drink.

 There is free entry to the Festival site for anyone aged sixteen and under as long as they are with a paying adult.

 Bring Low-Level Seats to sit centrally in the Sound Shell

 Audience members with low level seating, rugs or cushions are welcome to sit in the central area of the Sound Shell amphitheatre.
 Lower level/low backed seating ensures everyone can have a good view of the stage.
 If you’d like to sit in a high-backed chair there is plenty of space to the sides of the amphitheatre.
-Either way the venue has great sightlines and really good sound so you will not be at a disadvantage wherever you sit.
+Either way the venue has great sightlines and good sound so you will not be at a disadvantage wherever you sit.

-We are really proud that our audience are so respectful of the musicians and don’t move around during performance segments.
+We are proud that our audience are respectful of the musicians and don’t move around during performance segments.
 There are good breaks during the day for you to enjoy the site, sample great food and use the amenities.